AckerlyXu/heima/articles/multi-factor-authentication/multi-factor-authentication-end-user-manage-settings.md

-<properties
+---
-    pageTitle="Manage your two-step verification settings | Azure" description="Manage how you use Azure Multi-Factor Authentication including changing your contact information or configuring your devices." services="multi-factor-authentication"
+title: Manage your two-step verification settings | Azure
+description: Manage how you use Azure Multi-Factor Authentication including changing your contact information or configuring your devices.
+services: multi-factor-authentication
-    keywords="multifactor authentication client, authentication problem, correlation ID" documentationcenter=""
+keywords: multifactor authentication client, authentication problem, correlation ID
-    author="kgremban"
-    manager="femila"
-    editor="yossib" />
-<tags
-    ms.assetid="d3372d9a-9ad1-4609-bdcf-2c4ca9679a3b"
-    ms.service="multi-factor-authentication"
-    ms.workload="identity"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="12/15/2016"
-    wacn.date=""
-    ms.author="kgremban" />
+documentationcenter: ''
+author: kgremban
+manager: femila
+editor: yossib

+ms.assetid: d3372d9a-9ad1-4609-bdcf-2c4ca9679a3b
+ms.service: multi-factor-authentication
+ms.workload: identity
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 12/15/2016
+wacn.date: ''
+ms.author: kgremban
+---

 # Manage your settings for two-step verification
 This article answers questions about how to update settings for two-step verification or multi-factor authentication.
-If you are having issues signing in to your account, refer to [Having trouble with two-step verification](/documentation/articles/multi-factor-authentication-end-user-troubleshoot/) for troubleshooting help.
+If you are having issues signing in to your account, refer to [Having trouble with two-step verification](./multi-factor-authentication-end-user-troubleshoot.md) for troubleshooting help.

 ## Where to find the settings page
 Depending on how your company set up Azure Multi-Factor Authentication, there are a few places where you can change your settings like your phone number.